Background

 For this particular domain, the number of users on a design is generally under 5, and the users tend to work on different parts of an overall design.
 So while the possibility of conflict was there, given the typical use of the system, the likelihood of it happening was small.

-Pre-existing in the system was the need to select an Element to edit them.
+Pre-existing in the system was the need to select an Element to edit it.
 This became a natural place to lock an element.
 We use a flag on the element for whether it is locked.
 Any attempt to lock when already locked fails and informs the user that the element is locked.
 Upon deselection, the element’s lock is released.
+We chose a flag on an element, rather than locking the element in the database, because the latter would require long-lived transactions.

 With proper transaction isolation, this is a clean, safe solution to the particular problem.